-1. THE MEDLEY will contain eight pages, and will be printed on fine medium paper, one month.
+1. THE MEDLEY will contain eight pages, and will be printed on fine medium paper, once in each month.

-2. It will be delivered to subscribers in town at fifty cents per year.
+2. It will be delivered to subscribers in town at five cents per year.
 To subscribers at a distance it will be regularly transmitted by mail.

 3. No subscription will be received for less than one year, and all subscribers are to pay in advance.

 The first No. will be issued as soon as subscribers enough shall be received to justify the undertaking.

-Subscriptions received at this office.
+0-Subscriptions received at this office.